-- 1 test whether a particular domain object is persistent or not - 2 test whether a particular domain object is a view model or not.
+- 1 test whether a particular domain object is persistent or not. - 2 test whether a particular domain object is a view model or not.
 Note that this includes any domain objects annotated with '@DomainObject#nature=Nature.EXTERNAL_ENTITY' or '@DomainObject#nature=Nature.INMEMORY_ENTITY' - 3 persist a transient object.
-Note though that this will throw an exception if the object is already persistent; this can happen if JDO/DataNucleus's persistence-by-reachability is in effect.
-For this reason it is generally better to use: - 4 persist an object but only if known to not have been persistent.
+Note though that this will throw an exception if the object is already persistent; this can happen if JDO/DataNucleus's 'persistence-by-reachability' is in effect.
+For this reason it is generally better to use 'persistIfNotAlready(...)'.
+Also note that 'persist(...)' has been deprecated.
+When moving to 'RepositoryService#persist()' take into account that its behavior is identical to <4>, being a no-op if the object is persistent, instead of throwing an exception. - 4 persist an object but only if known to not have been persistent.
 But if the object is persistent, is a no-op - 5 remove (ie DELETE) a persistent object.
 For similar reasons to the persistence, it is generally better to use: - 6 remove (ie DELETE) an object only if known to be persistent.
 But if the object has already been deleted, then is a no-op. - 7 flushes all pending changes to the objectstore.
 Explained further below.